sagar3s/freeCodeCamp/guide/english/python/basic-operators/index.md

 #### Comparison (Relational) Operators

 A comparison or relational operator is used to compare two operands to determine the relationship between them.
-It returns a boolean value based on the condition. my chages
+It returns a boolean value based on the condition.Python is amazing programming language

 <table style="width:100%">
   <tr>